 Taking the ‘wall art’ category as a point of comparison, Printful offers a selection of around 13 different wall art products including flags, metal prints and framed canvases.

 Importantly, most Printful wall art pieces come in a range of size options, effectively giving you the option to create over 100 types of different wall art.

 In Spring, by contrast, there is a rather small set of wall art products on offer — with only a handful of them providing different size variants.
-Spring limits you to 20 options in total — an inadequate number if you’re considering running a print-on-demand art store with the tool.

 Another key difference between Printful and Spring relates to product manufacturer information.